Tweaking¶

 responsible for problems.

-The most important setting to edit in the tweaks is the lsp
+The most important setting to edit in the tweaks is the lsp table, because this contains all the

 paths for the supported LSP server binaries.
 If you install them with Mason, you should not need to edit